Banach algebras associated to twisted \'etale groupoids: inverse semigroup disintegration and representations on $L^p$-spaces: Introduction

-One of the fundamental ideas, that stands behind the success of the theory of $C^*$-algebras associated to \'etale groupoid $C^*$-algebras, and Cartan $C^*$-subalgebras in particular, is that algebras associated to such groupoids can be viewed as crossed products by actions of (discrete) inverse semigroups, cf. \cite{Renault_book}, \cite{Paterson}, \cite{Sims}, \cite{Kumjian0}, \cite{Exel}, \cite{Buss_Exel}, \cite{Buss_Exel2}, \cite{Kwa-Meyer}.
+One of the fundamental ideas, that stands behind the success of the theory of $C^*$-algebras associated to \'etale groupoid $C^*$-algebras, and Cartan $C^*$-subalgebras in particular, is that algebras associated to such groupoids can be viewed as crossed products by actions of (discrete) inverse semigroups, cf. \cite{Renault_book}, \cite{Paterson}, \cite{Sims}, \cite{Kumjian0}, \cite{Exel}, \cite{Buss_Exel}, \cite{Buss_Exel2}, \cite{BHM} \cite{Kwa-Meyer}.
 We make this idea a starting point and the main tool of our analysis.
 In particular, we generalize the construction of crossed products by twisted inverse semigroup actions for $C^*$-algebras~\cite{Sieben98}, \cite{Buss_Exel}, to the realm of Banach algebras.
 Since the category of (real or complex) $C^*$-algebras with $*$-homomorphisms as morphisms is a full subcategory of Banach algebras with contractive homomorphisms as morphisms, we decided to work in this Banach algebra category.
 Thus by a \emph{representation of a Banach algebra} $A$ in a Banach algebra $B$ we mean a contractive homomorphism $\pi:A\to B$.
-For an inverse semigroup $S$ a representation is a semigroup homomorphisms $v : S\to B_1\subseteq B$ into contractive elements of $B$.
+For an inverse semigroup $S$ a representation is a semigroup homomorphism $v : S\to B_1\subseteq B$ into contractive elements of $B$.
 Then the operators $\{v_t\}_{t\in S}\subseteq B$ are \emph{partial isometries} in the sense of Mbekhta~\cite{Mbekhta} (which are the usual partial isometries when $B$ is a $C^*$-algebra).
 For a \emph{twisted action} $(\alpha, u)$, \`{a} la Buss--Exel~\cite{Buss_Exel}, of the inverse semigroup $S$ on a Banach algebra $A$ we define the crossed product $A \rtimes_{(\alpha, u)} S$ as a Banach algebra universal for \emph{covariant representations} $(\pi,v)$ of $(\alpha, u)$, where $\pi$ is a representation of $A$ in $B$ and $v$ is a twisted representation of $S$ in $B$ satisfying natural relations similar to those in~\cite{Sieben98}, \cite{Buss_Exel}.
 To get uniqueness of \emph{disintegration} of representations of $A \rtimes_{(\alpha, u)} S$ we need to impose a \emph{normalization} condition on covariant representations.
 In different situations this could mean different things.
 When the domains of the action are not unital this requires weak limits and so normalization works well for instance when $(B,B_*)$ is a dual Banach algebra in the sense of Runde, see \cite{Runde}, \cite{Daws}.
-Reducing to covariant representations on Banach spaces $E$ is even more delicate.
+The latter case covers covariant representations on reflexive Banach spaces $E$.
+In general, one needs to pass to the double dual algebra $B''$ with one of the Arens products.
 We discuss these issues in detail in Section \ref{sec:Inverse_semigroup_crossed_products}.